Cold Dark Place

 Cold Dark Place is an EP by American metal band Mastodon.
-It was released digitally and on CD on September 22, 2017 via Reprise Records, and a limited-edition ten-inch vinyl followed on October 27.
+It was released digitally and on CD on September 22, 2017, via Reprise Records, and a limited-edition ten-inch vinyl followed on October 27.
 Three of the tracks were recorded during the recording sessions of 2014's Once More 'Round the Sun, while "Toe to Toes" was recorded during the recording sessions of 2017's Emperor of Sand.

+With a softer sound than any of Mastodon's prior releases, Cold Dark Place has been described as progressive rock, stoner rock and hard rock.